ps99-io/-Crypto-Dapp/README.md

 ## ❓ Problem Statement
 > Entrepreneurs face lot of dilemma before starting a startup or raising fund for their projects.
 As we all know that starting a venture is not an easy task, there are lot of challenges associated with it.
 To help our entrepreneur to overcome this dilemma we have designed this platform.
-We have especially introduced a Web3.0 Fund raising Defi App for the Entrepreneurs/Developers for raising fund for their software/hardware projects for the farmers.
+We have especially introduced a Web3.0 Fund raising Defi App for the Entrepreneurs/Developers for raising fund for their software/hardware projects for Farmers and Agriculture.

 ## 🔗 Links
 - [Video Explanation](https://youtu.be/7pduDIPj4v0)